Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 Step 2: Start Transcription

-VidNotes automatically extracts audio and transcribes it using OpenAI's Whisper model.
-Transcription takes about 1/4 of the video's length (a 60-minute video takes ~15 minutes).
+VidNotes pulls the audio and transcribes via Whisper.
+Roughly 1/4 of the video's length, so a 60-minute video takes ~15 minutes.

 Step 3: Review and Edit